pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 __THESE ARE THE STEPS TO GENERATE NEW DATA, FORECASTS, AND ARTIFACTS FOR THE WEBPAGE__:
+You can follow the end-to-end instructions in the next section following route 1c or you can follow the instructions below.

 First open the run_model_pipeline.sh file and uncomment line 4.
 Then re-build the docker image and re-run the training pipeline command.
 No API key is needed to pull new data.